Curriculum I: Administrative Course Program - Undergraduate Certification 15 Credit Hours

 The focus of this course is the theory, practice and concepts associated with the administration of a law enforcement agency.
 This course is approached from the perspective of the police executive and command staff.
 Instruction includes contemporary practice, theory, administrative and leadership concepts.

-CJ 473 Legal Issues in Law Enforcement Administration
+CJ 473 Legal Issues in Police Administration

 This course presents a detailed analysis of the legal issues facing law enforcement administrators in operational and personnel administration.
 Its primary objective is to present sound legal policy, procedures, and practices to avoid agency and personal liability.
 Specific importance is placed on the requirement imposed by federal legislation regulating agency personnel practices.